 The catchments containing the smallest percentage of the forests are the Badiri, Tapus and Pandan catchments, which have been largely deforested, particularly in the last 15 years due to encroachment by migrants.

 The majority of the forests (64%) lie in the largest water catchment of the region, the Batang Toru river.
 The upper catchment area of this river to the north of Tarutung is already largely deforested, and the Batang Toru forests are the last forests protecting its hydrology.
-There are plans to build a hydroelectric scheme at the lower reaches of this river aimed at producing 110MW.
+There are plans currently to build a 550MW hydroelectric scheme where the Batang Toru River passes through a key forested area of the Ecosystem.

-High rainfall (4250 mm in 2012) in the Batang Toru area supports a steady waterflow important for agriculture, plantations, household use, as well as hydropower, and potential geo-thermal development in the future.
+High rainfall (4,879 mm in 2016) in the Batang Toru area supports a steady waterflow important for agriculture, plantations, household use, as well as hydropower, and potential geo-thermal development in the future.
+On the other hand, such high rainfall greatly increases erosion and the chance of landslides, especially in deforested areas.